 DTC will act as securities depository for the Bonds.
-Individual purchases may be made in book-entry form only, and purchasers will not receive certificates representing their interest in the Bonds purchased.
+Individual purchases may be made in bookentry form only, and purchasers will not receive certificates representing their interest in the Bonds purchased.
 For so long as Cede & Co. is deemed to be the registered owner of the Bonds, as nominee of DTC, references herein to the registered owners or Bond owners will mean Cede & Co. and will not mean the beneficial owners of the Bonds.

 The principal of and interest on the Bonds are payable by the fiscal agent of the State of Washington (the "State") (currently U.S. Bank National Association) (the "Registrar").
 For so long as any outstanding Bonds are registered in the name of Cede & Co., or its registered assigns, as nominee of DTC, payments of principal of and interest on such Bonds will be made in immediately available funds on the date such payment is due and payable at the place and in the manner provided in the operational arrangements of DTC referenced in the Letter of Representations.
-See "-Book-Entry System" and Appendix E-Book-Entry System.
+See "-Book-Entry System" and Appendix G-Book-Entry System.

-In the event that the Bonds are no longer held in fully immobilized form by DTC or its successor (or substitute depository or its successor), interest on the Bonds will be paid by check or draft mailed to the registered owners of the Bonds at the addresses for such registered owners appearing on the Register on the Record Date for that interest payment date, or by electronic transfer on the interest payment date to an account within the United States designated by a registered owner of at least \$1,000,000 in principal amount of the Bonds.
-The County is not required to make electronic transfers except to a registered owner of Bonds pursuant to a request in writing received on or prior to the

-Record Date for that interest payment date, and any such electronic transfer will be at the sole expense of that registered owner.
+In the event that the Bonds are no longer held in fully immobilized form by DTC or its successor (or substitute depository or its successor), interest on the Bonds is payable by electronic transfer on the interest payment date, or by check or draft of the Registrar mailed on the interest payment date to the registered owners of the Bonds at the addresses for such registered owners appearing on the Register on the Record Date for that interest payment date.
+The County is not required to make electronic transfers except to a registered owner of Bonds pursuant to a request in writing received on or prior to the Record Date for that interest payment date, and any such electronic transfer will be at the sole expense of that registered owner.
 Principal of the Bonds will be payable at maturity or on such dates as may be fixed for prior redemption upon presentation and surrender of the Bonds by the owners to the Registrar.
-"Record Date" is defined in the Ordinance as, for an interest or principal payment date or for a maturity date, the 15th day of the calendar month next preceding that date.
+"Record Date" is defined in the Sale Motion as, for an interest or principal payment date or for a maturity date, the Registrar's close of business on the 15th day preceding that date.
+Under the Ordinance, the Registrar is not obligated to exchange or transfer any Bond during the 15 days preceding any principal payment or redemption date, or, in the case of any proposed redemption of a Bond, after mailing of notice of the call of the Bond for redemption.